 Reviewed by Mike G

-Today's concept of chillout music was originally an extension of the all-night clubbing experience that grew out of the UK outdoor rave scene of the late 1980's.
+Today's concept of chillout music was originally an extension of the all-night clubbing experience that grew out of the UK outdoor rave scene of the late 1980's and early 90's.
 By the turn of the millennium UK record label, festival promoter and East End bar The Big Chill took it several steps further.

 Founders Pete Lawrence and Katrina Larkin looked beyond the question of "what do you listen to after a big night out".
 They cultivated eclectic and downtempo sounds in more general terms, thinking about how people could enjoy art differently in a Western world that's living at hyperspeed.
 If that sounds a bit new age, the quality of music on show at their annual multi-media festivals and on their album releases suggested an unshakeable respect for music on its own terms.
 The Big Chill was neither a dance culture gimmick nor shambolic hippie love-in.
 Up until Lawrence sold the festival to another company in 2007, careful management and a strong vision ensured that, as The Face pointed out, "you are looking at evolutionary entertainment, rather than a temporary blip on the club scene."

 The classic compilations

 While the record label has now folded and the last festival was staged in 2011, the music lives on.
 The following compilations are the cream of The Big Chill's various-artist collections, all dating from 1999-2004 when the brand was at its creative zenith.

 Release-wise things kicked off in 1996 with a series of compilation albums on various indie labels, now very hard to find.
 Then in 1999 came Enchanted 01.
 Mostly instrumental, it segues effortlessly between bossa beats, jazzy breaks and muted 4/4 house and electro grooves on one disc, and lush strings and electro-acoustic ambience on the other.
 The deeper second disc is compiled by Tim Middleton (aka Global Communication) and has lots of lush classically-influenced sounds.
 String sextet Instrumental do a lively cover of The Orb's "Little Fluffy Clouds", while deep cinematic strings on beatless tracks like Chilled By Nature's "Green Shade" are pretty and disarming without any blandness.